 Connection to Outlets

-Never attempt to iron or stream fabrics while they are being worn.
-Never iron clothing on the floor or bed, as there is rarely a safe place to rest the iron.
+Never attempt to iron or stream fabrics while you or someone else is wearing the clothing.
+Never iron clothing on the floor or bed, as on these surfaces, you won't have a safe place to rest the iron.

-Never leave the iron's electrical cord hanging over a trafficked area.
-The cord will represent a trip hazard and the hot iron could land on someone if the cord is pulled.
+Never leave the iron's electrical cord hanging over a heavily trafficked area.
+The cord presents a trip hazard, and the hot iron could land on someone if the cord is pulled.

 Iron and Water

-Do not immerse an iron in water, due to risk of electric shock.
+Do not immerse an iron in water because of the risk of electric shock.
 When you are filling a steam iron with water, remember to disconnect the iron from the outlet.